Remiremont Abbey: Canonesses

-In the 17th century the ladies of Remiremont fell away so much from the original monastic style of life as to take the title of countesses.
+In the 17th century the canonesses of Remiremont took the title of countesses.
 In church they wore long white mantles trimmed with ermine.
 They were obliged to live at the abbey three months in the year in gentile houses built in a large enclosure around the church.
 Many kept carriages and gave balls, concerts, and other entertainments.

-Catherine de Lorraine was an abbess from 1612 to 1648.
+Catherine of Lorraine was an abbess from 1612 to 1648.
 The office was to be given to her niece, Marguerite, but she married Gaston, Duke of Orléans.
 The couple's second daughter, Élisabeth Marguerite d'Orléans, became titular abbess, as was Princess Élisabeth Charlotte of Lorraine.
 Béatrice Hiéronyme de Lorraine was also abbess.
 Anne Charlotte de Lorraine, was an abbess from 1738 until 1773.
 Maria Christina of Saxony, sister to the Dauphine Marie Josèphe, was abbess after Anne Charlotte from 1773 until 1782.
 From 1782 until 1786 it was ruled by Princess Charlotte of Lorraine.

 The last abbess, under the Ancien Régime from 1786 until 1790, was Louise Adélaïde de Bourbon, the daughter of Louis Joseph, Prince of Condé.
 She was prioress of the Monastery of the Temple at her death in 1824.